bennerhq/ATOM/README.md

 # Atom Project

-**All code in this repository is written by OpemAI's coding Large Language Models (LLM) tool, i.e,, code generation, refactoring, error corretion and documentation.**
+**All code in this repository has been generated, refactored, corrected, or documented using OpenAI's coding Large Language Model (LLM) tool codex.**

 ## Project Overview